pavel-kirienko/o1heap/README.md

   For example, for GCC, Clang, and ARM Compiler, it expands into `__builtin_expect((x), 1)`.
 - For other (unknown) compilers it expands into the original expression with no modifications: `(x)`.

+#### O1HEAP_CLZ(x)

+The count leading zeros (CLZ) function is used for fast binary logarithm computation (which has to be done multiple times per allocation, so its performance is critical).
+Most of the modern processors implement dedicated hardware support for fast CLZ computation, which is available via compiler intrinsics.

+If not overridden by the user, for some compilers `O1HEAP_CLZ(x)` will expand to the appropriate intrinsic (e.g., `__builtin_clzl(x)` for GCC/Clang).
+For other compilers it will default to a slow software implementation, which is likely to significantly degrade the performance of the library.

 ## Development

 ### Dependencies